com-lihaoyi/Ammonite/internals-docs/predef.md

 - The assignment of any arguments to the `debug` entrypoint to local `val`s

-- Any predef file, which defaults `~/.ammonite/predef.sc`, but can be set manually via `--predef-file ...` at the CLI or subclassing the `Storage` object passed into the API
+- Any predef file, which defaults `~/.ammonite/predef.sc` for the REPL and `~/.ammonite/predefScript.sc` for scripts, but can be set manually via `--predef-file ...`.
+This split allows you to e.g. put REPL-specific setup code inside `predef.sc`, without it messing up scripts.
+Both the REPL and scripts also run `~/.ammonite/predefShared.sc` for setup code you want to apply to both

 Unlike script files, anything that is run in the predef is automatically made available to every executed script without needing to `load.module` or import